zariuq/sumo/sumo-lean4/README.md

-# SUMO KIF Arity Checker
+# SUMO KIF Type Checker

-A lightweight Lean 4 tool for checking arity consistency in SUMO KIF files.
+A lightweight Lean 4 tool for checking arity consistency and domain satisfiability in SUMO KIF files.

 ## What it does